logzio/documentation/docs/_include/log-shipping/filebeat-ssl.md

-###### Disabling SSL for Filebeat log shipping
+### Disabling SSL

-By default, Filebeat uses SSL/TLS to secure the communication between Filebeat and Logz.io.
-However, if you want to disable SSL, you can modify the Filebeat configuration accordingly.
+Filebeat uses SSL/TLS to secure the communication between Filebeat and Logz.io.
+To disable SSL, modify the Filebeat configuration accordingly:

-To ship logs without using SSL in Filebeat:

-1. Open the Filebeat configuration file for editing.
-The configuration file's location may vary depending on your operating system, but it is commonly located at `/etc/filebeat/filebeat.yml` (Linux) or `C:\ProgramData\Filebeat\filebeat.yml` (Windows).
+1. Open the Filebeat configuration file, typically located at `/etc/filebeat/filebeat.yml` (Linux) or `C:\ProgramData\Filebeat\filebeat.yml` (Windows).

-2. Look for the `output.logstash` section in the configuration file.
+2. Find the `output.logstash` section in the file.

-3. Uncomment the # character at the beginning of the #ssl.enabled line to disable SSL.
+3. Remove the # character at the beginning of the #ssl.enabled line to disable SSL.
 The line should now look like this:
   `#ssl.enabled: false`

-4. Save the changes to the configuration file and restart the Filebeat service to apply the changes.
+4. Save the changes and restart the Filebeat service to apply the changes.